Projects in the City of Muncie

 Developer: Pivotal Home Solutions

 Estimated Cost: $11.8 million.
-The city will provide $1.18 million from combined efforts of the Muncie Redevelopment Commission (MRC), Tax Abatement from Council, HOME Funds from Community Development and the mayor’s EDIT Funds
+The city provided $1.18 million from combined efforts of the Muncie Redevelopment Commission (MRC), Tax Abatement from Council, HOME Funds from Community Development and the mayor’s EDIT Funds

 Scope: 37 lots